 - Configure and administer a CXFS environment by using the CXFS GUI and various command line interfaces

-- SGI label luns and create basic logical volumes by using XVM
+- XVM label luns and create basic logical volumes by using XVM

 - Make XFS filesystems by using command line interface and/or the GUI